 Regular monitoring will ensure that Council, working with the Moriac community and a range of stakeholders progressively implements the actions outlined throughout the Structure Plan.
-Council will provide a summary progress report on the implementation of the Structure Plan in the annual report.

 It is considered that a five year review of the Moriac Structure Plan is required to consider implications associated with the ongoing development and approval of the CORA concept.